Hidden-goblin/eaiwebautomationtools/README.md

 -   xpath: the element xpath

 The **value** contains the actual value for the **type**.
 For example an element with the "id" type must have
 the id's value to be correctly defined.
-In the same way an element with the "tag\_name" type and a value "div" may return all div on the web page.
+In the same way an element with the "tag_name" type and a value "div" may return all div on the web page.

-To avoid, as much as possible, this multi-definition you can add a **text** dictionary entry which try to locate the element with this exact text. **You may find an element with an empty text so use it with care.**
+To avoid, as much as possible, this multi-definition you can add a **text** dictionary key which try to locate the element with this exact text. **You may find an element with an empty text so use it with care.**

 Although the BrowserServer class is a must have, you can use the module spaces separately.
 I will quickly present here only the BrowserServer class method but the module spaces functions only add a "driver" attribute which hold the selemium web driver to use.